EgorAbrosimov-creativity/sample_pipeline/README.md

 HOORAY!

 Note: this pipeline is not ideal.
-In my opinion, it could have been organized as a web service or and API, but due to the lack of time I figured it would suffice
+In my opinion, it could have been organized as a web service or as an API, but due to the lack of time I figured it would suffice